Woman traveler using smartphone with Airalo eSIM in a European city

 But top-ups can add up so it’s more economical to buy one package that offers all the data you think you’ll use.

-One tip that makes a real difference: download your Google Maps area for offline use before you leave your hotel WiFi.
-You still get full navigation; you just won’t be able to view live traffic updates.
+One tip that makes a real difference: download your Google Maps area for offline use before you leave the range of your hotel Wi-Fi.
+You’ll still get full navigation; you just won’t be able to view live traffic updates.

-One more thing worth knowing: Airalo offers both country-specific plans and regional plans.
+One more thing worth knowing: Airalo offers both country-specific plans as well as regional plans.
 If you’re visiting just one country, a local plan is usually the better value.

 My Experience: The Honest Version